matus12/mcp-server/README.md

 * **list-languages-mapi** – List all languages configured in the environment

+### Workflow Management

+* **list-workflows-mapi** – List all workflows in the environment with their lifecycle stages and transitions
+* **change-variant-workflow-step-mapi** – Change the workflow step of a language variant (move content through workflow stages)

 ## ⚙️ Configuration

 The server requires the following environment variables: